Patent Pending – What happens after you file a patent?

 As you can see, the prosecution of this patent application required several rounds of claim amendments and correspondence with the Patent Examiner, over the course of nearly 11 months, before the claims were determined to be in a state ready for allowance.

-Even after receiving a notice of allowance, we were obligated to disclose other relevant “art” that we had became aware of while continuing to do work in the field of the invention.
+Even after receiving a notice of allowance, we were obligated to disclose other relevant “art” that we had become aware of while continuing to do work in the field of the invention.
 Therefore, when we found other art that seemed to be related, we submitted a Request for Continued Examination so that the Examiner could consider the newly disclosed art before the patent was officially issued to us.

 After the Patent Examiner provides “Reasons for Allowance,” the Inventor has another three months to pay the applicable Issue Fee.
 Once the Issue Fee is paid, the Patent Office will typically issue a patent within four weeks; however, you may have noticed that it took almost three months in the example that I provided, above.